chaquator/ghetto-filter/README.md

                         increases the vibrance of the color.
   -q int, --quality int
-                        Default: 65; Quality of output jpeg from 0 to 100
+                        Default: 65; Quality of output jpeg from 0 to 100 -r int, --repetitions int
+                        Default: 1; How many times you want to apply the specified settings to the image.
 ```

 ## Install